steemitworldmap/learntocurie/README.md

 We use steemconnect v2 for logging into learntocurie, for more information on SteemConnect you can take a look in here: https://github.com/steemit/steemconnect

 All you have to change is the sc2.init function in App.js

+<h2>Backend</h2>

+We still need to work on the backend.
+We're planning on writing a script that pulls the latest post each time, depending on the filters, and gives us the necessary data for voting, commenting, resteeming